Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 PROCEDURE

-Assessing Potential Eligibility for DPSS Services on a New Referral
+Assessing Potential Eligibility for DPSS Services and Cash Aid on a New Referral

 ER CSW Responsibilities

-1. As part of the investigation, assess for economic need during the first face-to-face contact with the family, and determine if the economic needs of the family are a contributing factor to an increased risk level to the child(ren).
+1. As part of the investigation, assess economic need during the first face-to-face contact with the family, and determine if the economic needs of the family are a contributing factor to an increased risk level to the child(ren) or could delay timely reunification efforts.

-2. When the assessment reveals an economic need and the parent is interested in receiving public assistance, use CWS/CMS to generate a DCFS 5122.
+2. When the assessment reveals an economic need and the parent is interested in receiving public assistance, use the Child Welfare Services/Case Management System (CWS/CMS) to generate a DCFS 5122.
 For languages other than English and Spanish, the DCFS 5122 is accessible through LAKids and must be completed manually.

 1. While in the Case Management Section, select 'create a new document', select Los Angeles County, then select the "DCFS 5122 Referral Notice" from the document list and enter the following information: